Time Clock Rules for Hourly Employees

 Biometric Clocking

-On the other end of the spectrum, biometric systems use an employee’s fingerprint or facial recognition to verify their identity and clock them in.
-If you are concerned that your employees might be clocking in for one another aka “buddy punching”, this system resolves the issue.
-Buddy punching can be a real issue: 19% of workers admit to buddy punching according to a Nucleus Research study.
+At the opposite end of the spectrum, biometric time clocks use fingerprints or facial recognition to verify employees’ identity and clock them in.
+If you are concerned that your employees might be clocking in for one another, this system resolves the issue.
+This practice, known as “Buddy punching”, is a prevalent issue with 19% of employees admitting doing it, according to Nucleus Research.

 Proximity Clocking